 - Tenant Acquisition and Retention: It is usually most cost effective to retain a good current tenant then to have to turn the property over and get it ready for a new tenant.
 Summit Realty’s policy is to not raise rent for a tenant that chooses to renew their lease.
 Due to our many avenues of exposure and advertising, including internet based and word of mouth, Summit boasts a near zero percent vacancy rate.

 - Repairs and Maintenance: Repairs and maintenance are a couple of the most difficult aspects of investment property ownership and property management.
 A poorly maintained property generates less income and has a greater chance for vacancy.
-Summit enlists the help of only licensed/registered and bonded contractors.
+Summit enlists the help of only licensed/registered and bonded contractors for plumbing and electrical repairs.
+Summit employs maintenance staff to perform routine maintenance and repairs.
+Fees for this service are explained in our Property Management Agreement.

 - Deposit Trust Account: We collect a holding/security deposit before the start of the lease.
 Tenants are provided a written condition report along with pictures of the property at the beginning of their tenancy.
 We then use this during their move out to compare the condition of the property before and after their occupancy.
 Summit Realty then completes a security deposit settlement statement which states any deductions from their deposits, and mails their settlement statement within the statutorily dictated number of days after the termination of their lease.
 Summit Realty maintains a separate non-interest bearing trust account to hold the tenants’ security deposits.